nerav-doshi/IBM-Decison-Optimization-Workforce-Scheduling/Tutorial2/Deploy_readme.md

 - To create the job Click Create Job button and select input and create output files if they do not exist.
 ![Step3](../images/Tutorial2-Step3c.gif)

-- Click on Jobname **Schedule** and you should see a screen similar to the one shown below where it shows that job completed running in 13 seconds.
-One can click on the run and look at the log in details.
+- Click on Jobname **Schedule** and you should see a screen similar to the one shown.
+One can click on the run and look at the log in details once it has finished running.
 ![Step3](../images/Tutorial2-Step3d.png)

 ** This is end of this lab **